-If feeling good and performing at your best is important to you, you may already know that water alone is not enough to keep your body hydrated.
-Today's water is over-purified and does not contain the natural electrolytes we used to consume in our daily lives.
-These electrolytes are important for maintaining basic body functions, but what are electrolytes and why do you need them to stay healthy.
+If feeling good and performing well is important to you, you may already know that water alone is not enough to keep your body hydrated.
+Today's water is over-purified and lacks the natural electrolytes that we used to ingest in our daily lives.
+These electrolytes are important for maintaining basic bodily functions, but what are electrolytes and why do you need them to stay healthy?

-Most people have heard of electrolytes - no wonder with all the commercials for sports drinks.
-But few know what role electrolytes actually play in the body and how important they are.
+Most people have heard of electrolytes before - no wonder with all the sports drink commercials.
+But few people know what role electrolytes actually play in the body and how important they are.

 Electrolytes are charged minerals that carry either a positive or negative charge and conduct electricity when dissolved in water.
-They are found in various parts of the body, including cells, muscles, bones and organs.
+They are found in different areas of the body, including cells, muscles, bones and organs.

-Although electrolyte drinks and capsules are a good way to replenish electrolyte stores, most people get most of their electrolytes from their diet.
+Although electrolyte drinks and capsules are a good way to replenish electrolyte stores, most people get the majority of their electrolytes from diet.

-Everyone needs to take in the required amounts of each electrolyte to maintain proper body function.
-Without adequate intake, deficiencies can occur.
-Electrolytes are lost primarily through sweat, blood, urine and other body fluids.
+Every human being must consume the required amounts of each electrolyte in order to keep the body functioning properly.
+Without sufficient intake, a deficiency can occur.
+Electrolytes are lost primarily through sweat, blood, urine, and other bodily fluids.

-The body needs electrolytes to perform a number of important functions, including:
+The body needs electrolytes to perform a number of important functions such as: B: